dzervas/whynot.fail/content/post/making-pcbs-at-home-milling-the-first-layer-and-why-you-need-it.md

 ## The End

 This was quite a journey for me and it took me about 2 years to finish this workflow.
 Takes about 30' to make a small board, it's almost free.
 The cutters don't wear much, copper clads are dirt cheap and widely available even in local stores.
-The boards turn out amazingly well with almost no post-processing required - maybe some flying copper hair
+The boards turn out amazingly well with almost no post-processing required - maybe some flying copper hair.

+I'm already preparing the workflow for a double sided PCB workflow, most probably using a spindle camera (it's cheap, don't freak out).
+Stay tuned.

+What I haven't figured out is how to apply solder mask.
+It needs a weird spring-loaded tool that is able to remove 0.01-0.02 material.
+If you have any cool ideas, leave a comment!

+## Alternative PCB making methods

+This is a list on ways to make PCBs at home and why I chose milling over everything else:

+* Toner transfer with iron
+  * Needs a toner printer
+  * Needs good alignment
+  * Needs photosensitive board
+  * Needs nasty chemicals that are messy
+  * Hand drilling (ew)
+* Plotter marker (have a plotter with a permanent marker on bare copper clad, there's an awesome guide by Stavros [here](https://www.stavros.io/posts/make-pcbs-at-home/))
+  * Hand drilling
+  * Nasty chemicals
+* Laser engraver (Photosensitive board that is marked by the laser)
+  * Hand drilling
+  * Nasty chemicals
+* CNC Milling
+  * Not super clean traces
+  * A bit tedious to do for the first time

 ## Troubleshooting

+I wanna keep this section up-to-date with problems that I stumble upon.
+If you have any problems, even machine-specific, please leave a comment.

 ### Even after leveling, I get uneven traces that are too deep or shallow